gram12321/bezzerpersuit/docs/AIpromt_codecleaning.md

 1. Fix import/export to use barrel export
 2. Fix import one line per file
 3, Fix export use index.ts barrel export (use * wildcards) for all exports.

+End all Cleaning respons by adding a comment to the PR with the following:
+Reduced/removed from x lines to ~Y lines / ~ line reduction